 5. Immunity Boosters

-Research suggests that immune system boost among the diabetic rats’ participants which can lead in preventing cancer with the use of soy lecithin supplements.
+Research suggests that an immune system boost among the diabetic rats’ participants which can lead in preventing cancer with the use of soy lecithin supplements.
 However, there is no evidence to back up the same effect in humans yet.

 A Brazilian study found out that soy lecithin can increase macrophage activity (the white blood cells eating foreign substances) by 29% as well as 92% increase in the lymphocyte (fundamental white blood cells to the immune system) with daily supplementation.